Google AdWords experiments can provide insight into increasing click-through rates and conversions.

 Customers are looking past brand feature/function and want a brand experience.

-Executed correctly, an Ad Words and Display advertising campaign will complement your organic search results.
+Executed correctly, a Google Ads Search and Display advertising campaign will complement your organic search results.

 Data collected should provide value to all concerned parties